The Useful Wellbeing Life Lessons We Can Learn From Immigrants

 Fortunately, we can learn the benefits of frugality without having to experience that level of hardship.
 Avoiding excess, the Lagom way, can help us live happier and more content lives, rather than throwing money around and flirting with debt.

 The most important lesson, I feel, that Crystal learned from her parents is that we should always choose kindness.
-It’s good to be kind, and it’s nice to be kind for everyone involved.
+It’s good to be kind, and it’s nice to be kind to everyone involved.
 As Crystal puts it, it doesn’t matter what your background is, if you’ve had a bad day, or what your socioeconomic status might be, always choose to be kind.
 The world is hard enough as it is, so let’s not make it harder.

 Taking this kindness approach to life can also help you change your mindset to a more positive one.
 If you’d like to learn more about how to help develop a more positive mindset, then check out my article on positive psychology by clicking here.